Hypfer/Valetudo/docs/_pages/usage/capabilities-overview.md

 Useful if you've completely lost track of where that thing went.
 It's usually below the couch.

-## MappingPassCapability <a id="MappingPassCapability"></a>
+## ManualControlCapability <a id="ManualControlCapability"></a>

-Some robots may allow for or even require a mapping pass instead of building the map as they go.
-This capability is used to start the mapping process.

-Don't be confused if your robot doesn't have this capability.
-Usually, they will build the map during cleanup without requiring a separate mapping pass.
+This capability allows manually driving around the robot like an RC car with tank controls.

 ## MapResetCapability <a id="MapResetCapability"></a>